Hello, Forex Traders!

-There is no magic formula or secret combination of indicators.
-Using the classical definition for trends is what I would advise, but it takes experience to be able to translate the different stories of the various time frames.
-Even if you use one time frame for your trend definition, then you still want to use filters on other time frames in order to avoid taking longs right in front of a resistance and go short right in front of a bottom.
+There is no magic formula or a secret combination of indicators.
+Using the classical definition for trends is what I would advise, but it takes the experience to be able to translate the different stories of the various time frames.
+Even if you use the one-time frame for your trend definition, then you still want to use filters on other time frames in order to avoid taking longs right in front of a resistance and go short right in front of a bottom.

 How we exactly define the trend, how we use the trend definition to benefit our trading, and how we make the complex task of multiple time frames look simple is what show in our trading room day in and day out.
-I will reveal all of those trend definition wisdoms but in our next article!
+I will reveal all of those trend definition pearls of wisdom but in our next article!